exasol/tutorials/tls/doc/tls_in_udfs.md

 ## Running UDFs

 Whenever you run an SQL statement that contains a UDF, Exasol starts the corresponding language container.
-This serves both as a runtime environment and as a sandbox at the same time.
+This serves both as a runtime environment and as a sandbox.
 Everything the UDF does happens inside the running container.
 Once the statement's execution is complete, Exasol terminates the container.

 ## Certificate Validation in UDFs